"Windows firewall has blocked some features of this program" scam removal instructions

-"Windows firewall has blocked some features of this program" is a deceptive pop-up window displayed by untrustworthy websites.
+"Windows firewall has blocked some features of this program" is a deceptive pop-up window displayed by untrusted websites.
 It is disguised as a genuine Windows error message.
-The purpose of this scam is to trick users into calling an illegitimate technical support helpline.
-Trusting this fake alert can lead to financial loss, severe privacy issues, system infections and various other serious problems.
-Few visitors access sites promoting scams like this one - intentionally, most get redirected to them by intrusive adverts or by PUAs (Potentially Unwanted Applications).
-These apps do not need express user permission to be installed onto the system.
+The purpose of this scam is to trick people into calling a bogus technical support helpline.
+Trusting this fake alert can lead to financial loss, serious privacy issues, system infections and other serious problems.
+Few visitors access sites promoting scams such as this intentionally - most are redirected to them by intrusive ads or Potentially Unwanted Applications (PUAs).
+These rogue apps do not need express user permission to be installed onto the system.

-This fake pop-up window is presented as a "Windows Security Alert", informing users that supposedly the Windows Firewall has disabled certain features of a program.
+This fake pop-up window is presented as a "Windows Security Alert" informing users that Windows Firewall has supposedly disabled certain features of a program.
 Specifically, this program has been blocked from accepting incoming network connections.
-Should this piece of software be unblocked, it will be likewise unblocked on all public networks that users connect to.
+Should this piece of software be unblocked, it will likewise be unblocked on all public networks that users connect to.
 The pop-up also shows the alleged name, publisher and location of this program.
 Additionally, it contains buttons to either keep blocking the nonexistent program or to unblock it.
 The fake alert urges users to call a "tech support" helpline.
-It must be emphasized that "Windows firewall has blocked some features of this program" is not a legitimate alert and all of the information presented in it is false.
-Typically, the telephone numbers provided by such scams are expensive, and the scammers behind them - generate profit by tricking users into staying on the line for as long as possible.
-These criminals may attempt to gain access and control over the users' devices by claiming to offer remote technical support services.
-They can infect the system with trojans, ransomware and other malware as well.
-In some cases, scammers also try to extract users' personal information, e.g. names, addresses, emails, banking account and credit card details, etc. To summarize, trusting the "Windows firewall has blocked some features of this program" scam poses a danger to device and user safety.
+"Windows firewall has blocked some features of this program" is not a legitimate alert and all of the information presented within it is false.
+Typically, the telephone numbers provided by such scams are expensive, and the scammers behind them generate profit by tricking people into staying on the line for as long as possible.
+These criminals might attempt to gain access and control over users' devices by claiming to offer remote technical support services.
+They can infect the system with Trojans, ransomware and other malware.
+In some cases, scammers also try to extort users' personal information such as names, addresses, emails, banking accounts and credit card details.
+To summarize, trusting the "Windows firewall has blocked some features of this program" scam poses a danger to device and user safety.

-Aside from force-opening deceptive/scam pages, PUAs can cause redirects to sale-oriented/promotional, rogue, compromised and malicious websites.
-However, these applications can have other/additional abilities.
+As well as force-opening deceptive/scam pages, PUAs can cause redirects to sale-oriented/promotional, rogue, compromised and malicious websites, however, these applications can have other/additional capabilities.
 Adware-types can deliver pop-ups, banners, coupons, surveys and other intrusive advertisements.
-They diminish the browsing experience and upon being clicked - redirect to similarly dangerous sites and some can stealthily download/install undesirable software.
-Other types of PUAs, classified as browser hijackers - modify browsers in order to promote fake search engines, and they can limit/deny access to the browser's settings.
-Illegitimate web searchers are usually unable to provide search results, so they redirect to Yahoo, Bing, Google and other genuine ones.
+They diminish the browsing experience and when clicked redirect to similarly dangerous sites, and some can stealthily download/install rogue software.
+Other types of PUAs, classified as browser hijackers, modify browsers to promote fake search engines, and they can limit/deny access to the browser settings.
+Rogue web searchers are usually unable to provide unique results, and so they redirect to Yahoo, Bing, Google and other genuine sites.
 Most PUAs can track data.
 They can monitor browsing activity (browsing and search engine histories) and gather personal information extracted from it (IP addresses, geolocations and other details).
-The collected data is often shared with third parties, seeking to misuse it for profit - potentially, by putting it to criminal use.
-To protect device integrity and user safety, all suspicious applications and browser extensions/plug-ins must be eliminated immediately upon detection.
+The collected data is often shared with third parties seeking to misuse it for profit - potentially, by putting it to criminal use.
+To protect device integrity and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||"Windows firewall has blocked some features of this program" tech support scam|